 #3- Forecasting GDP

-Analysts often publish the likelihood of performance of economic indicators.
-Though not exact in its nature, these estimates are often based on simulated economic models which provide a general overview of how economy is likely to perform in near future.
-Investors try to assess the mood of the economy based on how pessimistic or optimistic are prevailing indicators plus the future assessments of leading experts.
-This helps them identify possible inflection points and base key economic decisions on them.
+Analysts often publish the likelihood of the performance of economic indicators.
+Though its nature is erroneous, these estimates are often based on simulated economic models, which provide a general overview of how the economy will likely perform quickly.
+Investors try to assess the economy’s mood based on how pessimistic or optimistic are prevailing indicators plus the future assessments of leading experts.
+That helps them identify possible inflection points and base critical economic decisions on them.

 Bloomberg Terminal Functions for Module I